Bachelor of Education, University of Georgia, USA

 I am a successful accounting and finance professional with 15+ years of experience, more than 10 of those years in the education industry.
 I have been effectively involved in the start-up of a charter school in New Orleans, LA that grew to four schools during my time there, where I was the Director of Finance.
 I then moved to Atlanta, GA as the Controller for a cluster of nine KIPP Metro Atlanta Charter Schools, where I ran the finance and accounting department.
 After 4 years in Atlanta, my husband and I decided to move our family to the north coast of Dominican Republic for a change of life, culture, and experiences, especially for our daughter.
 During our research and visits, we fell in love with ISLA Academy and decided to make this our home.

 Although I work behind the scenes, and not directly with the students, I always have the student’s best interest at the top of every financial decision that needs to be made.
 I believe in ISLA, its mission and vision, and our students and families.
 I look forward to seeing and working with all of you.

 Teacher - Phase 3 (Grades 3rd and 4th)

 Bachelor of Arts, Primary Education, Birmingham City University, England

 Hello.
 My name is Rachael Baker de Soler.
 I am originally from England.
 I knew from an

 early age that I wanted to be a teacher, so after college I went on to attend university.
 I went on to gain a BA (Honors) degree in Primary Education specializing in Early Years in 2009.
 I taught in a range of schools, and have experience teaching children from 2– 11 years old.
-For our family holidays, we usually stayed close to home and visited Spain, Portugal, or one of the Baleric or Canary islands.
+For our family holidays, we usually stayed close to home and visited Spain, Portugal, or one of the Balearic or Canary islands.
 This was until one day my mum saw an offer in the

 travel agent’s window that she couldn’t pass up.
 Our first vacation to Dominican